vibspatial/bigwarp/README.md

 ## Placing landmarks

 Place landmarks according to the Bigwarp documentation.
 Save your landmarks regularly via `Bigwarp window > File > Export Landmarks`.
+For a list of navigation and editing commands, press `F1` or read the [BigWarp documentation](https://imagej.net/plugins/bigwarp).

 ![bdv](docs/save_landmarks.png)